freQniK/mysentinel/README.md

 **NOTE:** I've experienced the follwing issues when using the sentinelcli to disconnect.
 It never brings down the wireguard interface.
 In my case after `mysentinel.sh part` I would then run `sudo ifconfig wg_interface down`.
 Furthermore, my `/etc/resolv.conf` is not set to my gateway, as I run a dnsproxy there.
 So you may have to edit `/etc/resolv.conf` as well back to the original settings.

 # Tipjar
-You tip a waiter for their servie, why not tip a programmer for their code?
+You tip a waiter for their service, why not tip a programmer for their code?

 ![tipjar qr](./img/dvpn_qr_code.png)